 Not only has Mr Trump continued to prove himself a champion for racist, reactionary demographics but he has also emerged as an unlikely figurehead for American evangelicalism.
 Having proved himself at every turn of the campaign and every month of his presidency to be a man whose personal morality is 180 degrees removed from the traditional values of evangelical Christian faith one might ask what is the commonality between Mr Trump and that particular Christian demographic.

 Frank Schaeffer offers a lucid explanation.
 He points out that there is in the evangelicalism of America a significant swathe whose worldview is fideistic.
 That is to say their worldview is one in which all true knowledge is the preserve of the true Church.
 It is a worldview rooted in the neo-Calvinist church doctrines of original sin and total depravity of man.
 The implications of these doctrines is that any information from outside the community of the true faith is seen as false knowledge, counterfeit information and demonic deceit.
 AKA “Fake News!”

 This world of fideism is a place where everything outside of their community is a conspiracy.
-A place where a person who moves away to be educated and returns with altered viewpoints is a shame.
-There is a rejection of learning and expertise and an elevation of brutalist analyses.
-Put ungraciously it is a world where dumb is smart.
+A place where a person who moves away to be educated and returns with an altered viewpoints brings shame on themselves and their family.
+Consequently there is a rejection of learning and expertise and an elevation of brutalist analyses.
+Put unkindly, it is a world where dumb is seen as smart.

 I agonize with friends of mine in the USA who have had to come to terms with a clearer understanding of their neighbors and what they consciously and deliberately voted for.
 Many of my American friends have lost longstanding friends.
 Some of my American friends of color are taking steps to emigrate and some of my African friends living in America are making plans to return to Africa.
 Such is the fear under which they now live.